 This classic game was designed by David Watts and won the prestigious Spiel des Jahres (Game of the Year) prize in Germany under its German title, Dampfross.
 Games Workshop published a boxed version of the game in the late Eighties, but the main source has been David's own imprint, Rostherne Games, which has produced dozens of maps for the game.
 Railway Rivals has been played by mail from the beginning, with David Watts running and playing in many games.
 The postal game is a bit more organised and takes 12 turns: six for building railways and six for racing trains.
 The player with the most points still wins.

 Star Trader (not to be confused with Star Traders, a board game published by Steve Jackson Games) was published by SPI back in the early 1980s as an issue game in their SF/F games magazine, Ares.
 The core of the game is about buying, selling and transporting commodities across a group of star systems.
 Under the science fiction theme it has an interesting supply/demand mechanism for changing prices.
 There are rules for factory production, sabotage, piracy, smuggling and lots of other details.
 Some of our games use an expanded version with 8 star systems for up to 12 players, which Mike Dommett created (the published version had 6 star systems and accommodated 6 players).
 Our first game was called The High Crusade and finished in July 2002.
-The sixth game, The Light that Failed, finished in November 2013 and the seventh game, Close to Critical, has just completed.
+The eighth game, Trader to the Stars, has just completed and the ninth game, Voyager, is under way..